unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 Being idempotent is important.
 However, it does not mean that you have to guarantee that a request one point in time should always return the same result.
-One examples of this is when we apply ``DELETE`` on an existing resource multiple times it should return ``HTTP Status: OK (200)`` the first time and ``HTTP Status: Not Found (404)`` the subsequent times.
+One example of this is when we apply ``DELETE`` on an existing resource multiple times it should return ``HTTP Status: OK (200)`` the first time and ``HTTP Status: Not Found (404)`` the subsequent times.